Intertextile Shanghai 2026

 Indeed, in recent times the company has announced partnerships with Pakistan-based vertically integrated denim company Soorty, Hong Kong yarn manufacturer UPW, premium cashmere brand, FTC Cashmere, and Rieter, the world’s leading supplier of systems for short-staple fibre spinning.

-Asked why traceability is important to OVS, Colombo said: “OVS is a family brand and as a part of the daily life of our customers we have the important task to build a trusted relationship.
-Traceability strengthens up the trust allowing a better control on raw material and increasing the transparency towards clients.
+Asked why traceability is important to OVS, Colombo said: “OVS is a family brand and as a part of the daily life of our customers we have the important task of building a trusted relationship.
+Traceability strengthens up the trust allowing a better control on raw material and increasing transparency towards clients.
 Thanks to Haelixa we’ll be able to track the material from the cotton field and to ensure consistent information about the quality and sustainability throughout the whole supply chain.”

 The Haelixa-traced garments will be sold in a selection of OVS stores for the spring-summer collection 2023.